d0ughb0yy/pyPasswordVault/README.md

 * Encryption of email and password data using pycryptodome library
 * SQLite database for storing account names, usernames and encrypted passwords
-* Create entries and view entries from the command line
+* Create, view, search and delete entries from the command line

 ## Usage